Top Lifts for Hypertrophy: Maximize Muscle Growth

 • Compound lifts, such as squats and deadlifts, are essential for building overall muscle mass and strength.

-• Isolation lifts, like bicep curls and tricep extensions, target specific muscle groups for maximum hypertrophy.
+• Isolation lifts, like bicep curls and tricep extensions, target specific muscle groups for maximal hypertrophy.

-• Progressive overload, or gradually increasing the weight or resistance, is crucial for continuous muscle growth.
+• Progressive overload, or gradually increasing the weight or resistance, is crucial for continual muscle growth.

 • Functional movements, such as lunges and push-ups, are important for developing overall muscle strength and coordination.